Jianxff/SLAM-ARLab/readme.md

 - [x] **EXPORT** and build application for `Android` devices

 ## Contact
-To contact with the author, please send email to `halc@bupt.edu.cn`
+To contact with the author, please send email to `jianxf@bupt.edu.cn`

 <br>